 After the Company transitioned to a Company with Committees system (currently "Company with a Nomination Committee, etc., system") in 2004, the Nomination Committee held repeated discussions, and in 2006 disclosed the "Requirements for the Independence of Outside Directors" (currently "Requirements for the Independence and Neutrality of Outside Directors").
 When electing outside directors, the Nomination Committee places the utmost importance on ensuring the independence and neutrality of outside directors.
 The work of selecting candidates for outside directorships begins with creating a list of candidates.
 In addition to directors who are currently serving, the Nomination Committee asks the Company's former outside directors, who have extensive personal networks, to create a list of candidates, and updates the candidate list every year.
 The Nomination Committee screens the candidate lists for independence, competition, and other related matters, narrows down the candidates in accordance with the requirements for new candidates for the relevant fiscal year, then determines the candidates for whom requests for appointment will be submitted.
 After the decision is made, the Chair of the Nomination Committee promptly meets with the candidates, and submits requests for appointment to the Company's directors.
 The Company's Nomination Committee consists of only 3 members, all of whom are outside directors.
 Utilizing the process described above, they select director candidates with fairness and transparency.
-In addition, the Nomination Committee strictly applies the "Requirements for the Independence and Neutrality of Outside Directors", stipulated by the Committee, for the selection of candidates for her independence and neutrality.
+In addition, the Nomination Committee strictly applies the "Requirements for Independence and Neutrality of Outside Directors", stipulated by the Committee, for the selection of candidates for outside directors.
+Every year, the Nomination Committee examines each outside director candidate, whether for new election or re-election, to determine whether he or she meets the Requirements and to assess his or her independence and neutrality.